 - The unbound version and the first of the bound copies must be on paper of this quality.

 - The second bound copy of your dissertation goes to your department and may not need to be on cotton paper.
 Check your departmental requirements.

-Font size should be either 11 or 12 point for the entire document with the only exception being the title on the title page.
-No font larger than 16 point should be used for the document’s title on the title page.
-No font smaller than 10 point should be used for footnotes and picture/table descriptions.
+Font size should be either 11 or 12 point for the entire document with the only exception being the title on the title page, footnotes, tables/charts, and picture/table descriptions.
+Font up to size 16 point may be used for the document’s title on the title page, only.
+Font as small as 10 point may be used for footnotes, the content of tables/charts, and picture/table/chart descriptions.

 Be consistent in font style throughout your dissertation.
 The following font styles are recommended for the ease with which they convert to a PDF.
 All dissertations have to be converted to a PDF in the electronic submission process.

 - Lucida Bright